 Yes it’s difficult and painful, yes it’s hard work, but it’s work that needs to be done if you’re going to get to the ultimate goal, which is your child being well adjusted.
 In most cases I see, that’s what parents want for their children.

 If a child says; ‘I want to live with you mummy/daddy’, remember that the child is trying to influence the situation and yes, of course you listen but you don’t necessary follow what they say.

 When children say things sometimes parents take it at face value and that’s not always best for the child.
-They need to be given an expectation, have input into the decision making but not to be put in charge.
+They need to be given an expectation and have input into the decision making, but not to be put in charge.

 We often see parents when they are unable to reach an agreement on arrangements for the children, do you have three tips for helping parents to reach an agreement?

 That’s a really interesting question.
 Restricting it to three is very difficult but I think I would say firstly, if parents are planning to separate, that they come to mediation.
 If they can’t or don’t want to, they should try and meet in a neutral place, not the family home.